omise/omise-ios/README.md

 ##### Custom Credit Card Form

 You can create your own credit card form if you want to but please keep in mind that you must not send the credit card information to your server.
-Omise iOS SDK provides some built-in credit card UI components to make it easier to create your own credit card form:
+Opn Payments iOS SDK provides some built-in credit card UI components to make it easier to create your own credit card form:

 * `CardNumberTextField` - Provides basic number grouping as the user types.
 * `CardNameTextField` - Cardholder name field.